– Any news from our settlers in the Caribbean?

 Totally obsolete.
 I would not even call New World a precursor, there was no good idea in it that made it into subsequent colonization-themed games.
 It is at best a curio, and even if you are absolutely fascinated by this theme you are not missing anything by skipping it.

-22/10/2022 Addition : Notes from Porkbelly
+22/10/2022 addition : Notes from Porkbelly

 Commenter Porkbelly found out that New World is actually an (unofficial) port of the 1976 SPI game Conquistador (later republished in 1982 by Avalon Hill), with fewer features but still very recognizable.
 Examination of the code shows that New World was originally coded on TRS-80 and then ported on Apple II, as it has “porting mistakes” on rounding calculations (“The TRS-80 code likely stored variables as whole numbers, where Applesoft BASIC holds fractions.
 There are some (rare) instances where you can end up with half a colonist, or half a native… probably not fatal but potentially things can go wonky.“)